michalkrawczyk/Word-Cross/README.md

 Application is working properly , but propably would be extended with:
 - Rabin–Karp algorithm
-- diffrent colors for every word in solution
+- different colors for every word in solution